Lakeland recruit: 'I have to take responsibility' for tweet

 LAKELAND (FOX 13) - The dreams of a Lakeland High School football star have been dashed by a run-in with the law and the tweet that followed.

-James Robinson - considered one of the country's top wide receivers - was riding high after being invited to play football and the University of Florida, the University of Oklahoma and The Ohio State University.
+James Robinson, considered one of the country's top wide receivers, was riding high after being invited to play football at the University of Florida, the University of Oklahoma and The Ohio State University.

 That spurred him to tweet, "OSU do so much drugs."